manasgaur/CMSC-678/Projects.md

 ## Timelines (To-Be-Decided)

-* Tentative Project Title
+* Abstract of the Project (A Class Presentation): A Project Proposal : __October 13, 2022__ (Thursday)
-* Abstract of the Project (A Class Presentation): A Project Proposal
+    * _Expectation from the Project Proposal:_ Each team should update [EXCEL SPREADSHEET](https://docs.google.com/spreadsheets/d/17Wv_hqMpghsEjdN6DaV2cs5DhWvQc7g0pIOTmz7Hcvk/edit#gid=0) with their project title and prepare a __10 minutes__ presentation.
+The presentation should clearly bring across three main points: (1) Motivation (Real-world examples of the project that would show the importance of project), (2) Problem Statement, (3) Why Machine Learning is appropriate?, (4) Potential Datasets, and (5) Problem Modeling (similar to Question 1 in HTCA-1).
 * First Project Update (A Class Presentation)
 * Second Project Update (A Class Presentation)
 * Project Report Review